 - Apply to be a healthcare assistant (HCA) – this is a specific role in the NHS, so it is paid and is generally based in hospitals.

 - Gain some overseas medical work experience – find a reputable overseas placement provider (like us!) where you can gain excellent experience working at overseas hospitals with medical professionals.
-You can find out more about how Medical Projects can assist with this medical work experience on the following links: Kilimanjaro and Sri Lanka.

 Remember… this isn’t the end of the road for your medical career.
 In fact, it’s just the beginning!